Evaluating Concept Filtering Defenses against Child Sexual Abuse Material Generation by Text-to-Image Models: Research agenda

-\begin{mybox} \textbf{Takeaway.} Concept filtering does not prevent T2I models from outputting CSAM.
-Adversaries with little resources can generate images featuring concepts that have been filtered, even when filtering is perfect. \end{mybox} The question arises: can future developments make concept filtering a robust mechanism to prevent AIG-CSAM generation?
+The question arises: can future developments make concept filtering a robust mechanism to prevent AIG-CSAM generation?
 We now discuss challenges that need to be addressed to rigorously answer this question.

 \parabf{Effective child detection.} Our work highlights the lack of established and highly effective child detection methods.
 We tested a wide combination of SoTA methods, the best of which failed to enable child filtering that makes the CSAM generation task difficult, even without model adaptation.